RecursiveByte/AkiraHire/README.md

 # 💼 Job Agent

-The **Job Agent** manages everything related to job postings.
+The **Job Agent** helps recruiters create job postings.

 ### Responsibilities

 - ✨ Generate professional job descriptions
-- 💼 Create new jobs
+- 💼 Create new jobs after recruiter approval
-- ✏️ Update existing jobs
-- 📢 Publish jobs
-- 🔒 Close job openings
-- 🗑 Delete jobs
-- 🔍 Search jobs
-- 📄 Retrieve job information
-- 📊 Manage job status

-Sensitive operations like deleting or closing a job require recruiter approval before execution.
+The Job Agent first generates the job details and waits for the recruiter to explicitly approve them before creating the job.

+Actions such as deleting a job, closing a job, or changing its status are controlled directly by the recruiter through the platform.

 ---